 How to Make Homemade Mayonnaise With 4 Simple Ingredients - A Little Bit of Spain in Iowa.
 Three Homemade Salad Dressing Recipes: Better For You, Better For Your Wallet.
 Preserves in Action: Slow Roasted Tomato Dip.
 Unless you live under a rock, you’ve surely heard that the Superbowl is this weekend.

 What would you create from scratch?
 I am quite serious.
 I ask in earnest.
+Just imagine a kitchen that is empty.
 How to Make Sriracha from Scratch.
 [Photographs: Joshua Bousel] Setting out to recreate Huy Fong's ubiquitous rooster sauce, I ended up with something that hit the right notes but had a brighter, fresher flavor that makes homemade Sriracha something special.

 So I’m pretty proud that I successfully made some (cute) jars of Salted Caramel Sauce to give away as holiday gifts this year.
 This stuff should really be called Salted Caramel Crack.
 It’s a good thing that I made small jars of the stuff because once you open this baby, you’re going to want to eat the whole jar, and then (if no one is looking) you might be tempted to lick out the inside of the jar too.
 No kidding, man!
+Here’s a little peek at the preparation shake-down.
 Gift #6: Maple-Honey Pumpkin Butter.
 For me, nothing evokes living in the country quite like fruit butters.